nicksrandall/edge-detection-wasm/README.md

 and outputs a new pixel buffer that has all the detected "edges" in that image highlighted with a given color

-> Alot of this code is copy pasted from `https://github.com/PistonDevelopers/imageproc`
+> Alot of this code was inspired by `https://github.com/PistonDevelopers/imageproc`

 ## 🚴 Usage